Tuqan family

-The Tuqan clan (طوقان; also variously romanized as Toukan, Touqan, Tukan, Toqan, and Tokan) is a prominent Palestinian and Jordanian political and business family.
+The Tuqan clan (طوقان; also variously romanized as Toukan, Touqan, Tukan, and Tokan) is a prominent Palestinian and Jordanian political and business family.
 During the Ottoman era, they dominated the political and socio-economic spheres in Nablus and extended their influence to al-Salt.
 During that era, they were the only household that came close to establishing centralized rule over Jabal Nablus.
 Over the course of the 18th and 19th centuries the Tuqan family held the title of mutasallim (tax collector/governor) of Nablus longer than any other local family.

 History

 Origins

 According to Palestinian historian Muhammad Muslih, the Tuqan family traces their ancestry to an ancient tribe from northern Arabia.
 For centuries, they resided in Transjordan, particularly in Ma'an and the eastern Jordan Valley.
 They claim to have settled in Nablus during the 12th century.
-However, according to Palestinian historian Beshara Doumani, the political branch of the Tuqan family originated from northern Syria.
+However, according to Palestinian-American historian Beshara Doumani, the political branch of the Tuqan family originated from northern Syria.
 This branch of the Tuqans were known by the appellation Bey or Beik.
 According to Doumani, they settled in the town of Nablus, which was the administrative and commercial center of the Jabal Nablus region, in the years following the Ottoman centralization campaign in Jabal Nablus in 1657.
 Doumani distinguishes between the political branch of the family and the Khawaja branch, which was heavily involved in commerce.
 The Tuqans had already been a prominent clan before their migration to Jabal Nablus, with many members being timariot (timar holders, who were akin to fief holders), including a certain Hajj Mahmud Tuqan, who had been a wealthy merchant.
 His son Ibrahim Agha Tuqan held a za'amah (large timar) and served as a commander of a military unit securing the annual Hajj pilgrim caravan alongside the amir al-hajj (commander of the Hajj caravan).

 In Jabal Nablus the Tuqans formed part of the Qaisi tribo-political federation, along with the Jarrar (migrated to Nablus in 1670) and Rayyan clans.
 These families traced their lineage to the northern Arabian Qaisi tribes, whereas their Yamani counterparts traced their roots to South Arabia.
 The Qais and Yaman divisions existed throughout Palestine and served as the primary basis of political orientation.
 The two sides had a centuries-long history of rivalry and warfare lasting through the late 19th century.
 Members of the Nimr clan, who formed part of the Yamani federation, had served as elite sipahi officers during the 1657 Ottoman campaign and soon after established Nablus as their base of power and wealth.
 Initially, the Tuqans and Nimrs established friendly relations and intermarried.
 The Tuqans' most prominent member during the early 18th century and a son of Ibrahim Agha, Hajj Salih Pasha al-Tuqan, married a woman from the Nimr clan.
 However, internecine competition between the Tuqans and the Nimrs, exacerbated by the political maneuverings of the provincial authorities in Damascus, eventually triggered a serious rift between the two families.